Fellowship Program Directors: Debra Ehrlich, MD

 1. Clinical Activity and Training

 - Weekly Movement Disorders Clinic: Exposure to a wide variety of movement disorders, including complex and unusual cases.
 The referral base for the NIH Movement Disorders Clinic is worldwide.

 - Weekly Deep Brain Stimulation Management Clinic: training in DBS programming and troubleshooting, and in the combined pharmacologic and surgical management of movement disorders patients.
 Participation in the surgical procedure and obtaining expertise in intraoperative physiology is available depending on individual interest

 - Monthly botulinum toxin clinic: offers a wide variety of pathology and patient populations, and has a worldwide referral base.
 Offers experience with all available toxin formulations for multiple indications, as well as the use of EMG and ultrasound guidance for therapy.

 2. Research Activity and Training

-- Imaging, using high resolution MRI, fMRI, PET, DAT SPECT, transcranial ultrasound
+- Imaging including high resolution MRI, fMRI, PET